abdullah123ch/DSD_2023_EE_168/Lab03/README.md

 # DSD_2023_EE_168
-# Experiment 2: Combinational Circuits: Structural Modeling using Vivado
+# Experiment 3: Combinational Circuits: Structural Modeling Simulation

 This repository contains the RTL design, constraint file, and diagrams for a logic circuit implemented as part of Experiment 2.